roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 ### Increment & Decrement Operators

-`Increment Operator : ++` <br/>
-`Decrement Operator : --`
+Increment and decrement operators increase or decrease the value of a variable.

  ## Increment Operator

   There are two types of increment operators: The `pre-increment operator (++variable) ` and the `post-increment operator (variable++)`.

  1. **Post-Increment Operator (variable++):**

- > This operator increments the value of the variable by 1, but it returns the original value before the increment.
-After the value is returned, the variable is then incremented by 1.
+ > The post-increment operator (`variable++`) increases the value of a variable by `1`, returning the original value before the increment.

  **Code**